jpayet/jpayet/README.md

 **Hi !** <br />
-I'm a Junior Back-End Developer looking for a work-study contract.
+I'm a Junior Back-End Developer looking for a work-study contract. <br />
 I'm currently studying at the Community College of Troyes (IUT de Troyes) in Multimedia and Internet.
 On my GitHub you could find some of my projects